 At a local level, construction of the Project and Alternative 4 could produce emissions that potentially impact air quality near the Project Site.
-To assess the air quality impact of localized construction emissions of PM2.5, PM10, CO, and NO2, the SCAQMD's recommended LST methodologies were used.
-Neither Alternative 4 nor the Project would produce significant emissions that exceed the SCAQMD's recommended localized standards of significance for the criteria pollutants, with the exception of PM10 and PM2.5, the impacts of which can be reduced to less than significant levels through regulatory compliance and implementation of mitigation.
+To assess the air quality impact of localized construction emissions of PM2.5, PM10, CO, and NO2, the SCAQMD's recommended LST

 Both Alternative 4 and the Proposed Project would produce construction emissions that contribute to cumulative emissions in the local vicinity during the construction period.
 Other projects that are scheduled for construction during that time could also contribute to cumulative impacts.
 There are 11 potential construction projects within one-third mile of the Project Site that could produce construction impacts that, in combination with the Proposed Project or Alternative 4, could contribute to cumulative air quality impacts.
-However, even if construction activities at these 11 sites were to occur simultaneously with the development of the Proposed Project or Alternative 4, cumulative local air quality impacts are expected to be less than significance because the thresholds are designed to ensure that a development project does not contribute to localized exceedances of CO, NOx, PM10, or PM2.5 concentrations.
+Even if construction activities at these 11 sites were to occur simultaneously with the development of the Proposed Project or Alternative 4, cumulative local air quality impacts are expected to be less than significance because the thresholds are designed to ensure that a development project does not contribute to localized exceedances of CO, NOx, PM10, or PM2.5 concentrations.